1991–92 AEK Athens F.C. season: Overview

 In the Cup, AEK easily qualified as winners of their group with Doxa Vyronas, EAR, Panachaiki and Aris Nikaias.
 In the knockout stage, they easily eliminated Ionikos and Iraklis, as well.
-In the quarter-finals they faced OFI and after a goaless draw in the first match, AEK won in Crete and got the qualification.
-In the semi-finals, AEK came across PAOK and although in the first leg they theoretically got a qualification-score at Nea Filadelfeia with a 2–0 win, they were eliminated in the extra time at Thessaloniki with a 3–0 defeat.
+In the quarter-finals they faced OFI and after a goalless draw in the first match, AEK won in Crete and secured qualification.
+In the semi-finals, AEK came across PAOK and although in the first leg they at Nea Filadelfeia got an advantage with a 2–0 win, they were eliminated in the extra time at Thessaloniki with a 3–0 defeat.

-The leaders of this team were Manolas in defense, Savevski with Šabanadžović in midfield and Dimitriadis, Batista, Savvidis and Alexandris in the offense.
-However, the rest of the "starters" had also great performance.
-In his debut season with AEK, Dimitriadis managed to emerge as the top scorer of the league with 28 goals.
+The team's key players were Manolas in defense, Savevski with Šabanadžović in midfield and Dimitriadis, Batista, Savvidis and Alexandris in the offense.
+However, the rest of the "starters" also performed at a high level.
+In his debut season with AEK, Dimitriadis emerged as the top scorer of the league with 28 goals.

 At the end of the season Generakis resigned from the presidency of AEK.
 Immediately after, the business duo of Dimitris Melissanidis and Giannis Karras made an offer for the shares of Zafiropoulos.
-The major shareholder of AEK who was looking for a buyer, initiated the proper procedures and the path was opened for them in order to get to work and prepare the club for the following season.
+The major shareholder of AEK who was looking for a buyer, began the necessary procedures, clearing the way for them to begin planning for the following season.